 - Environment: Native to Central Asia, its cultivation has been spread to humid and warm regions worldwide.

-- Description: Dioie plant (with male and female organs in separate plants) of the Moraceae family, growing up to 1.5 meters high.
+- Description: The Moraceae family’s Dioie plant (with male and female organs in separate plants) grows up to 1.5 meters high.
 The leaves are palm-shaped, divided into five or seven segments with a toothed edge.
 The flowers are greenish and gather in terminal bouquets.

 - Parts of the plant used medicinally: Terminal flower bouquets and fruits (hempseed).